 Beautiful Nature And Wildlife in Tasmania

 When Heartland Boy and Heartland Girl visited Perth 4 years ago, she remarked that she would liked her children to grow up in an environment with lots of space and greenery.
 Unfortunately, that is not happening in Singapore right now (they stay in a 3BR HDB BTO) and the next best alternative would be to look for such environments during their travels.
 Tasmania fits the bill perfectly, being nearly 100 times larger than Singapore but with a population of only 515,000.
 That is surely a lot of space and greenery for toddler Olympia to explore.

 One such attraction was the Mount Field National Park, located 1.5 hours by car from Hobart city center.
 They did a 2-hour return hike which took in the magnificent views of Russell Falls and Horseshoe Falls, as well as the world’s tallest flowering plant.

 For a more curated type of environment, they took a 5-min drive to the Royal Tasmanian Botanical Gardens.
 The park was located alongside the coast and it makes for a breezy and leisurely stroll with a stunning landscape as the backdrop.

 Unfortunately, Olympia did tread with trepidation when on the grass as she was not used to this new surface area.
 She cried when left alone on the grass and refused to take a single step forward, shattering the vision that Heartland Girl has always envisaged of free-wheeling kids on the green.
-Thankfully, Olympia was very excited to see the different types of plants and flowers on display, when seated in her trike of course.
+Thankfully, Olympia was very excited to see the different types of plants and flowers on display, when seated in her Doona trike (got it from Jarrons & Co on Lazada) of course.